-Anding recommends that vegetarian athletes looking to build muscle eat good quality protein at every meal.
+Vegetarian athletes looking to build muscle should eat good quality protein at every meal.
 Here are some tips for building muscle without consuming meat:

 - Eat five or six small meals per day that not only include protein, but also a variety of fruits, vegetables, whole grains, nuts, vegetable oils and plenty of water.

 - More than half your calories each day should come from quality carbohydrates, which fuel your muscles.